Josko/ccbot/readme.txt

 CCBot - Clan & Channel Bot - Version 1.02
 =========================================

 CCBot is a modified GHost++ bot (made by Varlock) to moderate both the channel and the clan it's located in.
-It's written in C++ with the SQLite files in C and because of this it's multi-platform and works on Windows and Linux (and OS X with probable minor changes to source).
-It's meant to be small and powerful with almost no dependecies and to work on PvPGNs and B.NET.
+It's written in C++ and works on Windows and Linux (and possibly OS X with minor changes).
+It's meant to be small and powerful with almost no dependecies.
+Works on PvPGNs and B.NET.
+Use at your own risk.

 Its source is freely available on http://code.google.com/p/ccbot while the GHost++ source is available at http://code.google.com/p/ghostplusplus